ToxicFrog/doom-mods/README.md

 Reduces incoming damage by 50% (at level 1) or 75% (at level 2).

+### Swiftness *(Melee only)*

+Killing an enemy gives you a brief moment of time freeze (and some brief slow-mo as it wears off).
+Killing multiple enemies in rapid succession will extend the duration, as will increasing the level of Swiftness.

 ## Elemental Upgrades

 Elemental upgrades work a bit differently from general upgrades.
 Each element has four associated upgrades: